Headaches or migraines are common medical problems. With characteristics like head pain, nausea, sensitivity to light, sound, or moving the head.

 Some examples of environmental triggers of a headache include odors, bright lights, noise, and other excessive sensory stimuli.
 Painful stimuli that trigger a headache usually occur in the head and neck.
-Forty percent of people with headaches are affected by weather changes.
+Weather changes affect forty percent of people with headaches.

 Food Triggers That Can Cause a Headache

-Perhaps the most common trigger of headaches is stress.
-Patients commonly report increased symptoms when they are fatigued and suffer lack of sleep.
-Many other physiologic stresses can also trigger migraine, such as hunger, exercise, and pain.
+The most common trigger of headaches is stress.
+Patients report increased symptoms when tired and suffer lack of sleep.
+Many other physiologic stresses can also trigger migraines, such as hunger, exercise, and pain.

 Subtle stresses, like eye strain, can trigger a headache.
 It is not uncommon for someone with new-onset headaches to find their eyeglass prescription has changed.
 Updating the prescription can have dramatic positive results.